venarius/stellar-invictus/README.md

 - ~~Main equipment to buff other pilots~~
 - Ship Descriptions, Classes, Bonuses
 - Player Reporting
-- Reward players for not killing each other
 - Player-Owned Stations -> 1 per System
 - Killboard
 - Statistics